There are two types of folders that can contain class definitions.

 foo class defined in

 In MATLAB Versions 5 through 7, class folders do not shadow other class folders having the same name, but residing in later path folders.
-Instead, the class is defined by the combination of methods from all class folders having the same name.
+Instead, the class the combination of methods from all class folders having the same name define the class.
 This is no longer true.